Best SBA lenders in December 2024

 Types of SBA loans

 The SBA works with multiple lenders to offer a variety of financing solutions to meet your business needs.
-Here are the most common SBA loan programs and what they can fund:
+Here are the most common SBA loans and what they can fund:

 • SBA 7(a): The most popular type of SBA loan, you can use these versatile funds for almost any business expense, such as inventory, payroll, working capital, renovations, startup costs and refinancing debt.